davekinkead/thesis/readme.md

 ## Presentations

 I presented a work-in-progress to the Munich Centre for Mathematical Philosophy on 23 Apr 2014 and at the Australian National University on 7 Jul 2014.
-A copy of the [presentation](munich.coffee.md) is now available here and (shortly) on iTunes University.
+A copy of the presentation is now available on iTunes University.

 **Dave Kinkead**
 University of Queensland

-July 2014
+July 2015